Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 In contrast to other jurisdictions, Austrian law does not curtail the arbitral tribunal’s competence-competence.
 Thus, the state court before which an action is brought in a matter which is the subject of an arbitration agreement must reject the claim, unless the defendant makes submissions on the substance of the dispute or orally pleads before the court without making an according objection.
 This does not apply if the court establishes that the arbitration agreement does not exist or cannot be performed.
 While such proceedings are pending before a court, arbitral proceedings may nevertheless be commenced or continued and an award may be made (Code of Civil Procedure Section 584(1)).
 Similarly, while arbitral proceedings are pending, no further action may be brought before a court or an arbitral tribunal concerning the asserted claim (Code of Civil Procedure Section 584(3)).

-Separability Are there any provisions on the separability of arbitration agreements?
-Austria refrained from expressly including the separability doctrine in the 2006 revision of the Austrian arbitration law.
-Nevertheless, the doctrine is accepted in Austria in both case law and academic writing.
+Austria did not see the need to expressly include the separability doctrine in the 2006 revision of the Austrian arbitration law as the doctrine is accepted in both case law and academic writing.
 Thus, it is generally accepted that the invalidity of the main contract does not automatically render the arbitration agreement invalid.

 The Vienna Rules have more detailed provisions on multiparty proceedings, setting out rules as to the constitution of the arbitral tribunal in multiparty proceedings (Article 18), the advance on costs (Article 42) and the service of written submissions (Article 42).